240930-NET/trainer-code/week1/PizzaStore/README.md

 #### Abstraction

-- It means hiding all complex details and only show nessesary one.
-In C# it is achieved by using interfaces and abstract classes.
+- It means hiding all complex details and only showing the necessary one.
+In C#, it is achieved by using interfaces and abstract classes.

 We can implement as many interfaces as we want, but we can inherit only one class.